 On November 27, 2009, Khan announced that it was informed that ARMZ, a Russian state-owned nuclear energy corporation and the owner of Priargunsky (a 21% joint venture partner in CAUC), intended to make an unsolicited offer to purchase all of the outstanding common shares of Khan for Cdn\$0.65 per share (the "ARMZ Offer").
 On November 30, 2009, ARMZ filed a copy of its offer to purchase and related take-over bid circular on SEDAR and published an advertisement formally commencing its ARMZ Offer.
 On December 15, 2009, Khan announced that its Board of Directors ("Board" or "Board of Directors") had unanimously recommended that shareholders reject the unsolicited ARMZ Offer.
 The Board of Directors unanimously believed that the ARMZ Offer was inadequate, failed to recognize the full value of Khan and contained objectionable terms and conditions.
-Subsequently, on February 1, 2010, ARMZ issued a press release and filed a notice of extension, extending the ARMZ Offer until March 1, 2010.
-On March 1, 2010, ARMZ announced that it was allowing the unsolicited ARMZ Offer to expire.
+Subsequently, on February 1, 2010, ARMZ issued a press release and filed a notice of extension, extending the ARMZ Offer to expire.